mobyou/css-checkers/README.md

 # css-checkers
-Use CSS to debug styles issues
+Use CSS to debug HTML structure and styles issues